openstack/trove/doc/source/admin/datastore.rst

 .. note::

-   Starting from Victoria, the datastore version name must be the same with the image tag of the specific database.
-To support MySQL 5.7.29, a new datastore version named 5.7.29 based on `mysql docker image
+   Starting from Victoria, the datastore version number must be the same with the image tag of the specific database.
+To support MySQL 5.7.29, a new datastore version with version number 5.7.29 based on `mysql docker image
    <https://hub.docker.com/_/mysql?tab=tags&name=5.7.29>`_ needs to be created.

 A datastore version is always associated with a Glance image, either by image